Nginx and UFW

 It's also worth enabling at boot so if you restart your server Nginx will start automatically

-UFW lets you define rules via application profiles so to enable Nginx you can do the following.
+UFW also lets you allow things via application profiles so for Nginx, you can do

 To enable or disable UFW you should use the following